The US Healthcare System Explained for Visitors

 It may not cover routine check-ups, pregnancy care, or pre-existing conditions, unless the policy specifically says so.

-If you’ll stay in the US for several months or more, you might consider more comprehensive visitor health insurance rather than a basic travel policy.
-These plans can offer:
+If you plan to stay in the US for several months or longer, it may make sense to choose a visitor health insurance plan with broader coverage rather than a basic travel policy.
+These plans often include:

 5. Typical US Medical Costs for Visitors